Mental Health & Quitting: Depression, Anxiety, and Recovery

 Varenicline (Chantix) and Mental Health

-Varenicline was the subject of a significant FDA concern regarding neuropsychiatric side effects, including mood changes and suicidal ideation.
-However, the large EAGLES trial (published in The Lancet in 2016), which studied over 8,000 participants, found no significant increase in neuropsychiatric events with varenicline compared to placebo, NRT, or bupropion.
+Varenicline was the subject of significant FDA concern regarding neuropsychiatric side effects, including mood changes and suicidal ideation.
+The large EAGLES trial, published in The Lancet in 2016 and studying over 8,000 participants, found no significant increase in neuropsychiatric events with varenicline compared to placebo, NRT, or bupropion.

-That said, if you have a serious mental health condition, monitoring is still recommended during any cessation attempt, regardless of the method used.
-Quitting itself affects mental health — the method is secondary.
+The FDA removed the black box warning for varenicline in 2016.
+That said, if you have a serious mental health condition, monitoring is still recommended during any cessation attempt regardless of method.
+Quitting itself affects mental health.
+The medication is secondary to that reality.

 Practical Strategies for Protecting Your Mental Health While Quitting